gregdan3/sona-mute/README.md

 #### Facebook

 There are several Toki Pona communities on Facebook, [here](https://www.facebook.com/groups/sitelen), [here](https://www.facebook.com/groups/1590434267942176/), [here](https://www.facebook.com/groups/543153192468898/), and [here](https://www.facebook.com/groups/2424398856/).
 The majority of their activity is in a period similar to that of Discord- that is, from 2020 onward- but they have much more pre-2020 activity than most other communities that existed around that time.
+Unfortunately, scraping data from Facebook is extremely difficult, and I have not fully explored doing so as a result.

 #### LiveJournal

-There are at least two livejournal blogs that focused on Toki Pona, [here](https://tokipona.livejournal.com/) and [here](https://ru-tp.livejournal.com/), which were active in a similar time period to the forum.
+There are at least two livejournal blogs that focused on Toki Pona, [here](https://tokipona.livejournal.com/) and [here](https://ru-tp.livejournal.com/), which were active in a similar time period to the forum or yahoo group.

 #### kulupu.pona.la